 Tips: Try Your Hand at Lettering

-I spend hours creating hand-lettered designs, practicing calligraphy, and using beautiful existing typefaces to create designs for clients (and other things!).
+I spend hours practicing calligraphy, creating hand-lettered designs, and using beautiful existing typefaces to create work.
 Here are a few tips for novices who want to experiment with some hand-generated letters themselves:

 Print out some examples of great type and then trace the forms.
 This helps your hand and mind “get the feel” of the letterforms.
 Start with an old style serif such as Garamond from the 1500s and move on to more modern typefaces such as Bodoni (serif) and Helvetica (sans serif).
 Take note of the shapes, but also pay attention to the relationships between the forms and where the thicks and thins are in each letter.
 Practice: Although you want to be sure you have the proper space and proportions, trust your gut (well, more your eye!) rather than precise measurements when hand-lettering.
 At the end of the day, letters should work together optically as opposed to purely logically or based on rules of measurements and precision.

-I recommend that you study old, and I mean really old examples of lettering such as that found on Trajan’s column to try to understand how the letterforms evolved because of the types of tools available in each time period.
-Certain letterforms existed because the tools used for the lettering—such as chisels, quills and styli—only afforded certain movements and shapes.
+Look at old, and I mean really old examples of lettering such as that found on Trajan’s column to try to understand how the letterforms evolved because of the types of tools available in each time period.
+Certain letterforms existed because the tools used for the lettering—such as the chisel, quill and stylus—only afforded certain movements and shapes.
 If you really want to dig deep and get a fundamental understanding of why letters are shaped the way they are, give calligraphy a shot and try learning Foundational Hand (and other styles if you like it!)—it will help inform your eye and mind and give you a better grasp of spacing and letter proportions.

 Are you a letter-lover just getting started with calligraphy?
 Subscribe to my newsletter and I'll hit you up with some tips for progress.
 I'm always learning myself, and I'll try to share insights as I go along.